jetsettingpair/photoset_gallery/README.rst

 ------------

 Generates a gallery from a photoset on Flickr with links referring to the originals.
-This provides a JQuery plugin which uses the excellent JCarousel to manage the gallery side of things.
+This provides a JQuery plugin which uses the excellent psgallery to manage the gallery side of things.

 Usage